10maurycy10/10maurycy10.github.io/content/tutorials/super_simple_directional_microwave_antenna/index.md

 We can use this to compute a diameter range for the antenna for any frequency: \\( \frac{1.841  c}{\pi f} < d < \frac{2.403  c}{\pi f} \\).

 The lower limit is hard, it will not work *at all* with a smaller diameter, the upper limit is less important, the antenna will simply lose some efficiency.
+It is better to have the antenna larger than the TE1,1 cutoff, as it becomes easer for the waves to propigate.
+The ideal diameter will be the TM0,1 cuttoff as this will provide the best possible impedence match.

 Here is a table of wavelengths and ideal diameters for an antenna for WiFi and a few satellite downlinks (these make great DIY feedhorns for dish antennas).
 For wide bands like 5 GHz WiFi, I have used the lower frequency, as these antennas are more effected by being to small than too big